robotique-udes/rover_documentation/doc/prog/gui/how_to_use_GUI.md

 # How to use the rover GUI

 The GUI is a Qt6 application.
-TODO: Explain link to ROS
+TODO: Create and explain link to ROS

 ## Launching the app